anotherkaizhang/MGPMS/README.md

 - Run `simulation.py' to generate data, or simply use the data in the 'data' folder
 - Run 'MGP-MS.py', you can custermize hypter parameters and your own dataset(s).

+### Please do feel free to contact me (kai.zhang73@gmail.com) if you feel any part is unclear and need my help to figure out the input format